Beuth-Erdelt/DBMS-Benchmarker/README.md

   * `timeout`: Maximum lifespan of a connection.
 Default is None, i.e. no limit.
   * `numProcesses`: Number of parallel client processes.
 Default is 1.
   * `runsPerConnection`: Number of runs performed before connection is closed.
 Default is None, i.e. no limit.
-* `hostsystem`: Describing information for report in particular about the host system
+* `hostsystem`: Describing information for report in particular about the host system.
+  This can be written automatically by https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager

 #### Query File